-The Developmental Origins of Health and Disease (DOHaD) hypothesis proposes that variations in nutrition during fetal development influence individual’s susceptibility to adult NCDs.5 Both intra-uterine growth restriction (resulting in low birthweight), and accelerated growth caused by maternal gestational diabetes (GDM), increase the risk of NCDs.6-8 This phenomenon is thought to reflect permanent effects (‘programming’) of unbalanced fetal nutrition on physiological systems.9 Recent evidence suggests that altered neuro-endocrine responses to stress may be a pathway linking early life nutrition to the development of NCDs in later life.10 Maternal nutrients, particularly those involved in the one-carbon metabolismare vital for many neuro-developmental processes, and their deficiencies may alter neuroendocrine structure and function,11,12 and impair HPA axis feedback systems,13,14 and influence stress reactivity.
+The “Developmental Origins of Health and Disease (DOHaD) hypothesis” proposes that variations in nutrition during foetal development influence individual’s susceptibility to adult NCDs.5 Both intra-uterine growth restriction (resulting in low birthweight), and accelerated growth caused by maternal gestational diabetes (GDM), increase the risk of NCDs.6-8 This phenomenon is thought to reflect permanent effects (‘programming’) of unbalanced foetal nutrition on physiological systems.9 Recent evidence suggests that altered neuro-endocrine responses to stress may be a pathway linking early life nutrition to the development of NCDs in later life.10 Maternal nutrients, particularly those involved in the one-carbon metabolismare vital for many neuro-developmental processes, and their deficiencies may alter neuroendocrine structure and function,11,12 impair HPA axis feedback systems,13,14 and influence stress reactivity.
 A few studies in adults and children have found associations between lower birth weight (as a proxy for maternal undernutrition) and higher cortisol and cardio-sympathetic responses to stress.15-18 However, relationships of maternal nutritional status and maternal hyperglycemia per se with offspring stress responses are not known.

 There is an escalating prevalence of NCDs in India; ~80 million people in the country are expected to develop type 2 diabetes by 2030,19 and the estimated prevalence of GDM is ~15% currently.20 With recent socio-economic transition, resulting in energy dense diets and physical inactivity, these conditions are increasingly affecting younger age groups.21 Recent reports suggest that stress levels are also increasing steadily among youth, resulting in a growing prevalence of anxiety disorders, depression and suicide.22,23 In India, widespread maternal undernutrition, with specific micronutrient deficiencies, as well as high rates of maternal GDM, may confer long-term cardiometabolic and neuro-cognitive adverse effects on the offspring.24 However, there is limited evidence for the early life programming of stress responses as a risk factor for NCDs in India.
 Our own studies at Holdsworth Memorial Hospital (HMH), Mysore showed that increased HPA axis activity, measured using fasting plasma cortisol concentration, was associated with higher cardiometabolic risk markers in adults and children.25,26 Subsequentlywe observed that the adolescent offspring of GDM mothers (OGDM) exhibited exaggerated cardiovascular responses to acute stress.27

 Adolescence, the developmental period from the onset of puberty until the attainment of social independence, is associated with intense negative emotions, stress perception and reactivity.28 These attributes are thought to result from extensive re-modelling of cortical brain structure and changing efficiency of cognitive and emotional control occurring during this period.28 Stress-related behavioural and physiological changes during adolescence and early adulthood may initiate risk trajectories for NCDs, and may also have adverse implications for future offspring through programming effects, thus perpetuating the risk cycle.
-Various biological, environmental and social factors may determine variations in stress-reactivity.[29]
-Understanding these factors, critical life course periods during which they influence changes in stress responses, and mechanisms underlying these changes may lead to interventions to mitigate their adverse effects on health.The current study proposes to build on the previous evidence to understand the life course factors that predict adolescent stress responses.
+Various biological, environmental and social factors may determine variations in stress-reactivity.29 Understanding these factors, critical life course periods during which they influence changes in stress responses, and mechanisms underlying these changes may lead to interventions to mitigate their adverse effects on health.The current study proposes to build on the previous evidence to understand the life course factors that predict adolescent stress responses.

 Aims and Objectives